 People are addicted to a wide range of opioids.
-These include but are not limited to: codeine, hydrocodone, oxycodone, hydromorphone, oxymorphone, and meperidine.
+These include but are not limited to codeine, hydrocodone, oxycodone, hydromorphone, oxymorphone, and meperidine.
 You would know these by the brand names: Tylenol 3, Vicodin, OxyContin, Percocet, Dilaudid, Opana, and Demerol.
 We’re also seeing addiction medications such as Ultram and Suboxone.

 More troubling, we’re seeing an incredible increase in the number of people who are taking more than one prescription medication, specifically people mixing benzodiazepines with opioids.
-Benzodiazepines are some of the most commonly used medications in psychiatry and include the brand names Xanax, Valium, Klonopin and Atavan.
+Benzodiazepines are some of the most commonly used medications in psychiatry and include the brand names Xanax, Valium, Klonopin, and Atavan.
 While they can have legitimate anti-anxiety effects, they are also sedatives.
 When used in combination with analgesic opioids (prescription pain killers), the results can be disastrous.
 Accidental overdoses using combinations of medications are increasingly common.
 Unfortunately, they can also result in death.

 How Are They Getting Them?

-This may surprise you, but according to Dr. Paulozzi at the CDC, three quarters of all people who use pain relievers non-medically got them from a friend or relative.
+This may surprise you, but according to Dr. Paulozzi at the CDC, three-quarters of all people who use pain relievers non-medically got them from a friend or relative.
 The line is always the same, “Oh, your back hurts?
 I have some pain killers left over from my surgery; let me give them to you.”

-Those people who being with a medical problem are getting these medications, at least initially, from their physicians.
+Those people who were with a medical problem are getting these medications, at least initially, from their physicians.
 Let’s remember, prescription pain killers have legitimate medical uses.
 If you have your wisdom teeth pulled, for example, you very well may appreciate having a pain killer for a few days.
 The problem is that physicians, not wanting to see patients in pain, can be too liberal with their prescriptions.
 Alternatively, patients with longer-term pain conditions find themselves addicted before they know it – and before their pain has diminished to the point where they can be completely comfortable without their pain killers.

 How Addictive Are They?

 These medications are extremely addictive.
 Keep in mind, they act on the brain in the same way that heroin does.
 They are also strong.
-Depending on dosage, tolerance can begin building in as little as a few days.
+Depending on the dosage, tolerance can begin building in as little as a few days.

 The problem isn’t only that the drugs are addictive.
 The issue is that they are taken differently than prescribed.
 Let me give you an example.
-A sixty year old woman has knee surgery.
+A sixty-year-old woman has knee surgery.
 She’s given an opioid pain killer.
 A week after her surgery, she finds that she’s having break-through pain.
 Instead of calling her doctor to report this problem she says to herself, “I’ll just take an extra pain pill.”
-This is where the addiction can begin.
+This is where addiction can begin.
 People incorrectly assume that if one is safe, two is fine too.
 The doctor wouldn’t give you anything dangerous!
 Haven’t you, with a really bad headache, maybe taken an extra aspirin?
 These medications are much, much stronger than aspirin and cannot be taken other than prescribed without opening the door to addiction.

 People also share their medications with friends and family members, assuming that because they were doctor prescribed, they are safe.
 This simply isn’t the case.
 Your grandmother might have had cancer and needed the medication in the dose prescribed.
 That doesn’t mean the same medication and dosage is safe and effective for your bad back.